karuvally/karuvally.github.io/_posts/2018-09-10-the-quick-way-to-repartition-pendrive.md

 First of all, just insert the pendrive onto your computer.
 Open up a terminal and type in the "dmesg" command.
 If you are on Debian, run the command with sudo.
 Hopefully, the command will output something like this:

     [67969.823527] sd 5:0:0:0: Attached scsi generic sg2 type 0
-    [67969.824417] sd 5:0:0:0: [sdb] 7821312 512-byte logical blocks: (4.00 GB/3.73 GiB)
+    [67969.824417] sd 5:0:0:0: [sdb] 7821312 512-byte logical blocks: (4.00 GB/3...
     [67969.825407] sd 5:0:0:0: [sdb] Write Protect is off [67969.825409] sd 5:0:0:0: [sdb] Mode Sense: 43 00 00 00
-    [67969.825672] sd 5:0:0:0: [sdb] Write cache: disabled, read cache: enabled, doesn't support DPO or FUA [67969.839897]  sdb: sdb1
+    [67969.825672] sd 5:0:0:0: [sdb] Write cache: disabled, read cache: enabled...
+    [67969.839897]  sdb: sdb1
     [67969.840948] sd 5:0:0:0: [sdb] Attached SCSI removable disk

 see the sdb written inside square brackets? that is your device file.
 On my computer, the newly connected pendrive is registered as /dev/sdb.
-On your system , it can be sdc or sdd depending on the number of secondary storage devices connected currently.
-I am going to continue using the "sdb" filename, but beware , it can be different on your system.
+On your system, it can be sdc or sdd depending on the number of secondary storage devices connected currently.
+I am going to continue using the "sdb" filename, but beware, it can be different on your system.

 If you do a "ls /dev/sdb*" you will receive the following output

-/dev/sdX  /dev/sdb1
+    /dev/sdb  /dev/sdb1

-The "/dev/sdb" is our pendrive and sdb1 is the partition on the pendrive.
-Please note that, your pendrive might have more than one parition, and it will be named sdb2, sdb3 etc.

-When you plug in a removable storage, most distributions make sure they get automatically mounted.
-Before continuing, we have to make sure these partitions are not mounted.
+The "/dev/sdb" is the pendrive and sdb1 is the partition on the pendrive.
+Please note that, your pendrive might have more than one parition, and it will be named sdb2, sdb3 etc. When you plug in a removable storage, most distributions make sure they get automatically mounted.
+Before continuing, we have to make sure the said partitions are not mounted.

 We can use the "umount" command.
 Using umount, unmount each parition on the pendrive.
 Here I have only one partition, so a single command does the job for